mwarning/trigger/README.md

 (more [Screenshots](docs/screenshots.md))

-Any help, bugfixes, new features, translations are much welcome.
+Any help, bugfixes, new features, translations are much appreciated.

 ## Download